bag-man/nodestat/README.md

 The plan was to make it have a lot more useful stats on, and a github issue tracker, twitter and even maybe a white board.
 But for the moment I am going to leave it as is, and move on to a new project!

+You can install with npm by running

+    npm install nodestat